Khalid Mahmood (umpire)

 Khalid Mehmood (born 6 February 1969) is a Pakistani cricket umpire.
-He has stood in matches in several domestic tournaments in Pakistan, including the 2015–16 Quaid-e-Azam Trophy and the 2015–16 Haier T20 Cup.
+He has officiated in matches in several domestic tournaments in Pakistan, including the 2015–16 Quaid-e-Azam Trophy and the 2015–16 Haier T20 Cup.
 He has also stood in Women's One Day International cricket matches.
-Outside of Pakistan he has stood in matches in the 2016–17 Bangladesh Premier League.
+Outside of Pakistan he has umpired in matches in the 2016–17 Bangladesh Premier League.

 In December 2017, he was one of the on-field umpires for the final of the 2017–18 Quaid-e-Azam Trophy.